Project Governance: Pillars, Roles, Principles, and Components

 What is project governance?

-Project governance is the framework that defines how projects should be managed and overseen so that they are compliant with the organization’s strategic goals, culture, and ethics.
+It describes how projects should be managed and overseen so that they are compliant with the organization’s strategic goals, culture, and ethics.

 In addition to this, project governance: